 \subsubsection{Qualitative Results}

-We conduct a qualitative analysis of our BIQA model by sampling test images from the task sequence.
-Also shown in Fig.~\ref{fig:qualitative} are the bar charts of adaptive weightings and quality predictions corresponding to each image.
-Although the proposed method is not jointly trained on all IQA datasets~\cite{zhang2020learning,zhang2020uncertainty}, it successfully learns one perceptual scale for all tasks, well aligning different images in the learned scale.
-Moreover, visual inspections of the bar charts reveal that the prediction heads may only give accurate quality estimates for the datasets they are exposed to.
-Fortunately, given a test image, the proposed adaptive weighting is able to compensate for the prediction inaccuracy, assigning larger weights to the heads trained on images with similar distortions.
-For example, when evaluating the images sampled from LIVE~\cite{sheikh2006statistical} (see Fig. \ref{fig:qualitative} (a)), the heads trained on CSIQ~\cite{larson2010most} and KADID-10K~\cite{lin2019kadid} of similar synthetic distortions are also assigned relatively high weights.
-As another example, KADID-10K~\cite{lin2019kadid} contains some distinct distortion types (\eg, spatial jitter in Fig.~\ref{fig:qualitative} (f)); consequently, the assigned weighting for the head of KADID-10K tends to dominate.
+We conduct a qualitative analysis of our LwF-KG model by sampling test images from the task sequence.
+Also shown in Fig.~\ref{fig:qualitative} are the bar charts of weights and quality predictions corresponding to each image.
+Although the proposed method is not jointly trained on all IQA datasets~\cite{zhang2020learning,zhang2021uncertainty}, it successfully learns a common perceptual scale for all tasks, within which images are well perceptually aligned.
+Moreover, visual inspections of the bar charts reveal that the prediction head may only give accurate quality estimates for the dataset it is exposed to.
+Fortunately, the proposed KG mechanism can compensate for such prediction inaccuracy, assigning larger weights to the heads trained on images with similar distortions.
+For example, when evaluating the images sampled from LIVE~\cite{sheikh2006statistical} (see Fig.~\ref{fig:qualitative} (a)), the head trained on CSIQ~\cite{larson2010most} of similar synthetic distortions is also assigned relatively high weighting.
+As another example, KADID-10K~\cite{lin2019kadid} contains some distinct distortion types (\eg, spatial jitter in Fig.~\ref{fig:qualitative} (f)); consequently, the assigned weight for the head of KADID-10K tends to dominate.
 In the open visual world, if a new task is difficult enough to fail the KG mechanism, we may leverage new data to improve the feature representation of the KG mechanism in the future.